Besides Going Plant-Based, How to be Eco Friendly?

 Cut Down on Waste

 Look at you, overachiever you are!
 You’re already doing this!
-Empathy ships protein powder in Certified Compostable packaging you can even compost at home.
-As you shop for the rest of your favorites, consider swapping for companies who are also using compostable packaging or shop at bulk centers where you fill your own reusable containers.
+Empathy ships protein powder in certified recyclable packaging you can even compost at home.
+As you shop for the rest of your favorites, consider swapping for companies who are also using recyclable or compostable packaging or shop at bulk centers where you fill your own reusable containers.

 2. Re-Use Your Own Items